 Cloudbazaar 2021 Brings Together Internet Leaders To Discuss The Future Of E-commerce

-Cloudbazaar, now in its 10th year is a premier Cloud and Hosting industry event
+Cloudbazaar, now in its 10th year is India's premier Cloud and Hosting industry event

-NEW YORK, Dec.
-1, 2021 /PRNewswire/ -- NewFold Digital, a leading web presence solutions provider serving millions of MSMEs (Micro, Small & Medium Businesses) and web professionals globally is virtually convening the 10th edition of its marquee event Cloudbazaar, in association with .ORG.
+MUMBAI, India, Dec.
+2, 2021 /PRNewswire/ -- NewFold Digital, a leading web presence solutions provider serving millions of MSMEs (Micro, Small & Medium Enterprises) and web professionals globally is virtually convening the 10th edition of its marquee event Cloudbazaar, in association with .ORG.
 Taking place under the theme of The Future with E-commerce, this year's program will address everything that web professionals need to understand and prepare for the future of E-commerce.
 The virtual event is scheduled for December 3, 2021 and brings together workshops and keynotes from industry leaders and more.

 Due to the COVID-19 pandemic, lockdowns became the new normal and consumers increasingly 'went digital' for their essential needs which hastened the urgency for businesses, especially small businesses to go digital.
-This need of MSMEs to unlock digital capabilities serves as a huge opportunity for web professionals.
+This need of MSMEs to unlock digital capabilities serves as a huge opportunity for web professionals in India.
 The future is bright for web professionals who keep themselves upskilled and ready for this wave of digitalization.

 "Global E-commerce has crossed 4 Trillion in GMV.
-By adopting e-commerce, MSMEs will gain significant advantage in serving this growing online audience.
+India alone has been on an upward trajectory with unprecedented growth of over 30% and this momentum will only continue.
+By adopting E-commerce, MSMEs will gain significant advantage in serving this growing online audience.
 Web professionals, in turn, are the primary stakeholders in enabling these MSMEs with E-commerce capabilities.
 They are driving technology-enabled innovations like digital storefronts and payments, hyper-local logistics, analytics driven customer engagement and digital advertisements.
-Through some of our brands like ResellerClub and Logicboxes, we have been serving web professionals and the developer community for more than a decade now and care deeply about how we can help them succeed.
-Cloudbazaar is an initiative through which we aim to emphasize and share knowledge with our web pro-community with an overarching mission to help web professionals advance, upskill and win," said Manish Dalal, SVP of Global Channels at NewFold Digital.
+Through some of our brands like Bluehost, ResellerClub and Logicboxes, we have been serving web professionals and the developer community for more than a decade now and care deeply about how we can help them succeed.
+Cloudbazaar is an initiative through which we aim to emphasize and share knowledge with our web pro-community with an overarching mission to help web professionals advance, upskill and win," said Manish Dalal, Head of Strategy, SVP of Global Channels at NewFold Digital.

 In its 10th edition this year (and second virtual one), the event is expected to receive an online footfall of nearly 1000 attendees.
 Cloudbazaar has collaborated with several companies including .ORG as the title sponsor in order to make this event memorable and rewarding.